No. 6 Lexington Catholic baseball shaping into a contender again

 “There’s not a lead (that’s) safe, there’s not an at-bat that they want to give away and there’s not one guy on the mound that wants me to take the ball from him,” Downs said.
 “So when you get that combination of guys that want to be here, want to be on the mound, want to be at bat, want to be in the field, they’re fun to watch.”

-All three of the Knights’ runs came with two outs in the top of the first inning against LCA ace Joseph Seigler.
+On Tuesday, all three of the Knights’ runs came with two outs in the top of the first inning against LCA ace Joseph Seigler.

 Back-to-back triples to right-center by sophomore John Crandall and Wasik were followed by a walk to Jake Scott and a perfectly executed double steal to bring Wasik’s courtesy runner home.
 An error brought in Scott to cap the rally.